 In June 1953, Ford Motor Company became Simpson’s first major licensee, although Ford didn’t actually adopt Simpson’s designs for any production transmission until the advent of the C4 and C6 Cruise-O-Matic in the mid-sixties.
 (Ford continued to also use variations of its older Ravigneaux gearset automatics into the nineties.)

-Ford was followed in 1955 by Chrysler, whose new TorqueFlite design overlapped Simpson’s patents enough that the company was obliged to license them.
+Ford was followed in 1955 by Chrysler, whose new TorqueFlite design sufficiently overlapped Simpson’s patents that the company was obliged to license them.
 General Motors followed suit in the early sixties, eventually followed by Daimler-Benz.
 All of GM’s three-speed Turbo Hydra-Matic transmissions would use Simpson gearsets, as would the three-speed torque converter automatics introduced by Mercedes-Benz, Borg-Warner, JATCO, and ZF in the early seventies.

 This is not to say these transmissions were identical — each had unique features of its own — or that Simpson himself designed them, which he did not.
 (He did naturally take a keen interest in production applications, but as an outside observer, not a participant.)
 Rather, their designs shared common elements covered by one or more of Simpson’s patents.
 For instance, Chrysler’s patent for the original TorqueFlite, granted in 1960 and credited to Bert W. Cartwright, Teno Iavelli, and Ervin R. Miller, cited no fewer than four Simpson patents.